typicode/husky/docs/README.md

 # Used by

-The new husky is used by these awesome projects:
+Husky is used by these awesome projects:

 - [webpack/webpack](https://github.com/webpack/webpack)
 - [angular/angular](https://github.com/angular/angular)